-- Begin to heat oil in a large pan.
+Begin to heat oil in a large pan.
 The optimum length of the churros is about 4-6 inches so the pan should be large enough to accommodate that length.
 Using a candy thermometer allow oil to reach 350 degrees.
 Oil can be heating while dough is constructed.

 - In a medium pan over medium-high heat, combine the water and butter.
 Bring to a boil to melt butter; whisk to fully combine.

-- Add salt and 1 tablespoon of the granulated sugar; bring to a boil.
-Add gluten-free flour and stir vigorously and constantly until the mixture forms a slightly sticky dough; about 1-2 minutes.
+Add flour (gluten-free or regular) and stir vigorously and constantly until the mixture forms a slightly sticky dough; about 1-2 minutes.
 Remove from heat immediately and do not overcook.

-- Add dough to the bowl of a freestanding mixer.
+Add dough to the bowl of a freestanding mixer.
 Add one egg at a time, beating on high speed, allowing each egg to incorporate with the dough before adding the next.

-- Combine the remaining ½ cup sugar and 1 teaspoon cinnamon in a rectangular baking pan or dish.
+Making the Cinnamon-Sugar: Combine the remaining ½ cup sugar and 1 teaspoon cinnamon in a rectangular baking pan or dish.
 Stir to mix thoroughly.

-- When cool enough to handle (a few minutes) place the churro in the cinnamon-sugar mixture.
+When cool enough to handle (a few minutes) place the churro in the cinnamon-sugar mixture.
 With your hands, sprinkle cinnamon-sugar densely on every side of the churro, turning it to fully allow to coat.

 - Serve when warm and freshly cooked.